 Where to Get Soapstone?

-The soapstone we get in North America comes from quarries in Brazil.
-Most countertop distributors where you go to look at slabs don’t make the slabs.
+The soapstone slabs we get in North America comes from quarries in Brazil.
+Most countertop distributors that display slabs don’t make the slabs.
 You can find soapstone in most places where you find granite.
 It’s a less common stone, so call to check before you go.

 If you want to get samples so you can see what it feels like you can order samples here.
 This is a good idea so you can see how the counters look and feel.